Measurement And Adjusted Files

 In the GUI:

-• Save writes the current MatchPatch changes to the active Helix file.
+• Save writes the current MatchPatch changes to the active processor file.

-• Save As writes the changes to a new Helix file.
+• Save As writes the changes to a new processor file.

 • Save Measurement File creates a measurement file for the workflow.